MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ```

-Also, there's a `<button id="btn">` to manipulate some scroll events that we're going to discuss later.
+Also, there's a `<button id="btn">` to manipulate some scroll events that we will discuss later.

-In the CSS, when we specify some `width` and `height` you can see that the contents of each `<div>` are not fit in their containers.
+In the CSS, when we specify some `width` and `height` for `<div>` elements, you can see that the contents of each `<div>` are not fit in their containers.

 ### 1. Set Scrolling

-To fix the above problem, we can set the below line of code in the CSS that will get all the content into its container and will allow the user to scroll down to see overflowed content.
+To fix the above problem, we can set the below line of code in the CSS.
+It will get all the content into its container and allow the user to scroll down to see overflowed content.

 ```css